WHY OJPC EXISTS AND WHAT WE DO

 - policy research and advocacy

-Intern Curriculum: To help interns be the best legal advocates they can be this summer and beyond, OJPC provides thoughtful and sustained mentorship and educational opportunities to our summer interns:
+To help interns be the best legal advocates they can be this summer and beyond, OJPC provides a thoughtful curriculum, sustained mentorship, and educational opportunities to our summer interns:

 - regular meetings with supervisor(s) to receive feedback and focus on serving our clients